1974 Formula One season: Grands Prix

+Scoring system

+Points were awarded to the top six classified finishers.
+The International Cup for F1 Manufacturers only counted the points of the highest-finishing driver for each race.
+For both the Championship and the Cup, the best seven results from rounds 1-8 and the best six results from rounds 9-15 were counted.

+Numbers without parentheses are championship points; numbers in parentheses are total points scored.
+Points were awarded in the following system:

 World Drivers' Championship standings

-Points towards the World Championship of F1 Drivers were awarded on a 9–6–4–3–2–1 basis for the first six finishers in each race.
-For classification, only the 7 best results from the first 8 races and the best 6 results from the remaining 7 races could be retained.

 The FIA did not award a championship classification to drivers who did not score championship points and did not apply a classification tiebreaker system to drivers gaining an equal number of championship points.

 International Cup for F1 Manufacturers standings

-Points towards the International Cup for F1 Manufacturers were awarded on a 9–6–4–3–2–1 basis for the first six places in each race, however only the best placed car of each manufacturer was eligible to score points.
-For classification, only the 7 best results from the first 8 races and the best 6 results from the remaining 7 races could be retained.

 Race results shown in Bold in the above table indicate that points were awarded and retained.
 Race results shown within brackets indicate that points were awarded but not retained.

 The FIA did not award a championship classification to a manufacturer that did not score championship points.